KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 {"address":"RG1yR8UGqyHmRBcrwAakUEi8u1AC5jNABY","balance":"0","coin":"KMD","result":"success"}
 ```

-Take note of the address and make sure that it matches with the address generated for KMD by the AtomicDEX wallet or the Verus Agama wallet.
+Take note of the address and make sure that it matches the address generated for KMD by the AtomicDEX wallet or the Verus Agama wallet.

 <collapse-text hidden title="Sample Output in the terminal start.sh has been executed">